jipsen/matheditor/README.md

 papers.
 The present version is based on the MathQuill textbox and is already usable, though there are several issues that need to be addressed.

+See http://math.chapman.edu/~jipsen/matheditor/ for a demo version (enter "testing" as Key to enable saving).

 How does it differ from the original MathQuill textbox:

 - "Enter" works in the text sections